 Past life regression is an amazing, full-sensory experience.
 You might experience the memory as a vivid movie, or see only vague flashes of images that prompt the narrative.
-You might hear gunshots or explosions on a battlefield, or music at a dance.
+You might hear gunshots or explosions on the battlefield or music at a dance.
 It is possible to recall smells too: smoke from a fire, leather from a saddle, or the sweat of a dirty body.

-While being in a deep relaxed state (light trance) with a guide/therapist, you experience each past life yourself.
+While being in a deeply relaxed state (light trance) with a guide/therapist, you experience each past life yourself.
 You see it, sense it, and feel it.
 You are the central character deeply involved in the past life story.
-(Regression therapy is not to be confused with a past life reading, which is a passive process and has little therapeutic effect.)
+(Regression therapy is not to be confused with a past life reading, which is a passive process and has a little therapeutic effect).

-- Heal troubling emotional, behaviour & relationship patterns that seem to have a life of their own, despite attempts to change
+- Heal troubling emotional, behavior & relationship patterns that seem to have a life of their own, despite attempts to change

 - Alleviate grief, depression & anxiety